 After completing the Child Support Schedule, the projected child support is far more than you can afford.

 A Divorce Lawyers For Men attorney can help you complete the child support schedule and make sure your income information is entered correctly.
 Depending on your income type, it can be difficult to complete the schedule.
-If you work for yourself or you are paid through commissions or bonuses it is important to record that information properly and explain it to the court.
+If you work for yourself or you’re paid through commissions or bonuses it is important to record that information properly and explain it to the court.
 The child support schedule is based on “net income”.
 It can be difficult to determine what your real net income is.
 There are several factors that can used to lower the calculation of your income to make it your actual net income.
-That will help to have your child support set at the proper, not inflated level.
+That will help to have your child support set at the proper, not inflated, level.
 Reporting an income higher than you actually make will result in child support you cannot afford.
-It is vital to make sure your wife has fully reported her income as well.
-We will work hard to make sure all the financial information is truthful and correct on the support schedule.
+It’s vital to make sure your wife has fully reported her income as well.
+We’ll work hard to make sure all the financial information is truthful and correct on the support schedule.

 My wife wants alimony for years

 Your soon to be ex-wife wants a large amount of spousal support lasting for many years.
 The goal of spousal support is to make sure both spouses are left financially stable after a divorce.
 If you made more than your wife during the marriage, she will ask for spousal support (alimony) from you.
 Since there is no formula set by the court for the amount of this support, your wife can ask for a large amount every month for many years to come.
 Some divorced men end up paying lifetime spousal support.

 We will thoroughly examine your wife’s position post-divorce.
 There are many factors to consider.
 What is your wife’s education level?
 What is her employment history?
 How much of a financial cushion does she really need to be stable after the divorce?
 With a clear examination of the facts, we will aggressively negotiate with the other side to make sure any spousal support is realistic and fair.
 Spousal support should be based on the ability to pay, as well as the need.

 My wife has accused me of domestic violence